 Choosing Your Summer College Courses

-We encourage you to contact us if you have any questions about which college courses to choose, or if you are not sure what you are best prepared to take.
-We have a lot of experience and we can recommend a combination that will be fun, interesting, and most useful to you when you get to college.
+We encourage you to contact us if you have any questions about which summer college course(s) to choose, or if you are not sure what you are best prepared to take.
+We have a lot of experience and we can recommend a combination that will be fun, interesting, and useful to you when you get to college.

 Below is a list of tips we put together to help you select your summer college courses: